naolaboma/naolaboma/README.md

 ## 🧠 About Me

-I'm a passionate software engineer and Electrical & Computer Engineering student at **Addis Ababa University (GPA: 3.68/4.0)**.
+I'm a passionate software engineer and Electrical & Computer Engineering student at **Addis Ababa University**.
 Currently in the **Africa to Silicon Valley (A2SV)** program, I'm sharpening my skills in data structures, algorithms, and scalable backend systems.

 I'm driven by solving real-world problems through clean architecture, efficient APIs, and well-structured systems.
 Whether it's designing embedded circuits or building full-stack apps, I'm always up for a challenge.